Wolf-Eberhard von Lewinski: Youth and study

-Von Lewinski was born in Berlin, the son of the bank director Ernst-Alfred von Lewinski.
+Von Lewinski was born in Berlin, the son of the bank director Ernst-Alfred von Lewinski, members of the noble Lewinski family.
 He contracted a heart disease after finishing school in 1944 as an Luftwaffenhelfer, which led to his suspension from military service.
 In autumn 1944, he was therefore able to study music at the Musikhochschule Dresden, with a focus on violin, which he extended after the Second World War to include conductor training with Walther Meyer-Giesow, Hermann Abendroth and Joseph Keilberth.
 He also studied trombone, piano, conducting and opera directing as well as theatre, literature and art history.

 Conductor and artistic director

 In 1948 he made his first public appearance as a conductor and subsequently conducted, among others, the Eisenach Philharmonic Orchestra and the Dresdner Philharmonie.
 Towards the end of his professional career, Lewinski was intendant of the Staatsphilharmonie Rheinland-Pfalz from 1983 to 1992.
 During his leadership, the orchestra played new concert series, with soloists such as Claudio Arrau and Krystian Zimerman, and played at new locations such as Frankfurt-Feste, Ludwigsburger Schlossfestspiele, in Vienna, the Royal Albert Hall in London, and on tours to Spain, Sweden and Poland.